Business Loans No Credit Check

 Asset Backed Loans

-Assets other than equipment and invoices can also serve as collateral for a loan.
+Assets other than equipment and invoices can also serve as collateral for an asset backed business loan.
 Lenders might accept collateral of commercial real estate, investment accounts, or machinery and equipment that you already own.
 While the lender has less risk due to the collateral, they will want account statements, an appraisal, or other forms of proof of ownership.

 If the value of your collateral is high enough, the lender will not require a credit check.